An Overview of Optical Interconnect Technology

 There are several advantages of using optical interconnect technology, including:

-Optical interconnects can transmit data at speeds of up to 100 Gbps, which is significantly faster than traditional copper wires.
+Optical interconnects can transmit data at up to 100 Gbps, significantly faster than traditional copper wires.

 Optical interconnects have low latency, meaning data can be transmitted quickly and efficiently without delay.

-Optical fibers can transmit data over long distances without signal degradation, making them ideal for long-distance data transfer.
+Optical fibres can transmit data over long distances without signal degradation, making them ideal for long-distance data transfer.

 Optical interconnects use less power than traditional copper wires, making them more energy-efficient and cost-effective.